trussworks/Engineering-Playbook/infrasec/tutorials/yubikey-configuration.md

 ### Disabling OTP (One Time Password)

-Disabling the OTP is possible using the Yubikey Manager, and does not affect any other functionality of the Yubikey.
+Disabling the OTP is possible using the YubiKey Manager, and does not affect any other functionality of the YubiKey.

 A side effect of the YubiKey is the Yubisneeze.
 The YubiKey will generate and paste a password to your screen nearly every time that you touch it.